Honoring the champions among us

 • Nominees must be 21-years or older

-• Nominees must have dedicated a minimum of 3 years of any combination of volunteer or professional service to one or more of our North Shore communities in any of the following areas:
+• Nominees should demonstrate a combination of volunteer or professional service to one or more of our North Shore communities in any of the following areas:

 • Community Engagement & Leadership – Taking part and/or leading efforts to improve the local community and address community issues.